n-demidov/fruit-bounty-game-server/README.md

 There are both unit and integration tests.

-Also there is a caching strategy to quickly interact with a database.
+The integration tests cover such cases as checking disconnections if a user was inactive for a long time, etc (the TTLs are extracted to env vars and mocked to speed up such cases in tests); or chat messaging between users.

+The Unit tests are used, for example, when you do not need to raise the context, for example, when covering game rules.
+Each game rule is implemented by a separate class with a single public method.
+It is a clean function and easily covered with a tests.
+In general, for each task are using appropriate tools.

+There is also a cache between а database and the service layer.
+Therefore, there are no unnecessary read requests to the database.
+Consequently, there are no delays in processing game actions.

-Please, don't see on the client code :) It's small and just a rapid prototype with minimal functionality.
+Please, don't see the client code :) It's small and just a rapid prototype with minimal functionality.

 More details here (on russian): https://habrahabr.ru/post/351738/